pvwnthem/gopwd/README.md

    Enter your password when prompted.

-**Windows:**

-1. Open File Explorer and navigate to the directory where you extracted the binary file.
-2. Right-click on the `gopwd.exe` file and select "Cut" from the context menu.
-3. Press `Win + X` and select "System" from the menu.
-4. In the System window, click on "Advanced system settings" on the left.
-5. Click on the "Environment Variables" button.
-6. In the "System variables" section, scroll down and select the "Path" variable.
-7. Click on the "Edit" button.
-8. In the "Edit Environment Variable" window, click on the "New" button.
-9. Paste the path to the directory where you extracted the `gopwd.exe` file.
-10. Click "OK" on all windows to save the changes.

 ### Step 4: Verify the Installation

-To verify that `gopwd` is installed correctly, open a new terminal or command prompt and run the following command:
+To verify that `gopwd` is installed correctly, open a new terminal and run the following command:

 ```bash
 gopwd help
 ```

-If the installation was successful, you should see commands `gopwd` printed on the screen.
+If the installation was successful, you should see `gopwd` commands printed on the screen.

 Congratulations!
-You have successfully installed `gopwd` on your system.
+You have successfully installed `gopwd` on your Linux system.
 You can now start using it to manage your passwords.

 ## Initializing a Vault
 To initialize a vault, use the following command: